Some people claim that Reese’s Puffs are vegans, while others say they aren’t.

 Whole grain corn, sugar, Reese’s peanut butter, dextrose, corn meal, corn syrup, canola oil, salt, cocoa, caramel color, trisodium phosphate, natural flavor, vitamin E, tricalcium phosphate, calcium carbonate, zinc and iron, vitamin C, vitamin B6, vitamin B2, vitamin B1, vitamin A, folic acid, vitamin B12, vitamin D3.

-Vitamin D3 is rarely vegan when added to cereals and most other foods.
+While it’s possible to make a vegan version, vitamin D3 is rarely vegan when added to cereals and most other foods.
 It’s typically derived from lanolin, the oil from sheep’s wool.

 Then why did I said that it depends on your definition of veganism?